Miss Earth 2008: Major awards

-Top 4

 Winning answer

 Final Question in Miss Earth 2008: "If you have the chance to speak to the newly-elected US President Barack Obama about the state of the global environment, what would you tell him?"

 Answer of Miss Earth 2008: "What I would tell to the newly elected president of the USA, being one of the most powerful countries in the world, I would encourage him to implement environmental knowledge in the curriculum of all schools whether in the United States or in the Philippines.
 Environmental knowledge is something that all of us must share, but most importantly we must teach the youth that this is something that we should instill in them so that in the near future they will be the ones to take care of our mother Earth." – Karla Henry, represented Philippines.

 Pageant

 Format

 Starting this year, the format of the finale has changed.
 In previous years, after the swimsuit competition, there will have only eight delegates.
 They will compete in the first question and answer section with different questions, then participate in the evening gown competition.
 After that, the top four was announced and participated in the final question.
 But from this year, the top eights will only participate in the evening gown competition.
 After that, the judges will select the final four.
 They only participated in one part of the only question and answer session before announcing three runners-up and Miss Earth.